 About Community Service Volunteering in London

 Many people associate volunteering with distributing food at the shelters and food banks.
 Volunteering, however, is much more than just helping people who have found themselves on the street or financial difficulties.
-Charity and voluntary organisations are specialised in a wide range of services to the community including support to seniors and their caregivers, work with disadvantaged children, promoting arts, conserving the environment and much, much more.
+Charity and voluntary organisations are specialised in a wide range of services to the community including support to seniors and their caregivers, work with disadvantaged children, promoting arts, teaching abroad, conserving the environment and much, much more.
 Volunteer roles range from working with people to taking care of administrative chores and organising fund raising events.

 Making a Difference